marabesi/marabesi.com/_posts/2021-05-29-on-100-percent-code-coverage.md

 ---

 The mindset for testing for developers has changed over the years as the software industry is evolving.
-Even though, testing practice is not wide used, it is integrated in the development cycle of the application.
-As such, code coverage became a popular subject among developers and discussions have been rise in order to agree on a consensus of code coverage.
+Even though, testing practice is not widely used, it is integrated in the development cycle of the application.
+As such, code coverage became a popular subject among developers and discussions have been risen in order to agree on a consensus of code coverage.

 This post aims to give this discussion a push and share what I think about code coverage,